guyleonard/evomics_2018/README.md

 Information on previous VMs can be found [here](https://github.com/guyleonard/evomics_2017).

+'Warning': This set of playbooks was heavily modified to work with XSEDE/Jetstream.
+We never could quite get their systems working for a few reasons.
+Oh well!

 # 2018 Workshop on Genomics

 We will be using the latest Ubuntu Linux LTS for our Operating System.